-11 In order to support other non-navigational applications and also to indicate the characteristics in the area, it is recommended to adopt the mean of yearly lowest/highest water levels, or a suitable percentile of lowest/highest water levels, observed over a long time period from a minimum of one year's observations.

-\ Note: LAT (HAT) is defined as the lowest (highest) tide level which can be predicted to occur under average meteorological conditions and under any combination of astronomical conditions.
+- In order to support other non-navigational applications and also to indicate the characteristics in the area, it is recommended to adopt the mean of yearly lowest/highest water levels, or a suitable percentile of lowest/highest water levels, observed over a long time period from a minimum of one year's observations. - \ Note: LAT (HAT) is defined as the lowest (highest) tide level which can be predicted to occur under average meteorological conditions and under any combination of astronomical conditions.

-USE OF TERMS "TIDE", "TIDAL STREAM" AND "TIDAL CURRENT" 4/1919 as amended 18/1955 A2.8
+USE OF TERMS "TIDE", "TIDAL STREAM" 4/4040 as amandad 18/1955 A2 0 AND "TIDAL CURRENT" 4/1919 as amended 10/1955 A2.8